The right eraser acts as a superhero: it readily saves the wonderful worlds which you are creating with graphite pencils.

 The wrong one can ruin your drawing.

-What Different Rubbers Are Capable Of?
+What Are Different Erasers Capable Of?

-There’re at least five types of erasers.
+There are at least five types of erasers.

 I’ll describe each and then give you some generic advice on choosing drawing tools.
-Don’t worry, I promise to be brief 🙂
+Don’t worry, I promise to be brief :-).

 You’ve probably used the so-called ‘pink pearl’.
-Originally that combination of words related to a particular product from the company Paper Mate.
+Originally, that combination of words related to a particular product from the company Paper Mate.

 The item was a best-seller and now its name is synonymous with all sturdy all-purpose erasers (let’s say, with a nub on the top of a regular pencil).

-Artist’s Gum Rubber
+Artist’s Gum Eraser

-But keep in mind: the gum-like material (natural or synthetic rubber plus vinyl compounds) leaves a lot of tiny bits.
+But keep in mind: the gumlike material (natural or synthetic rubber plus vinyl compounds) leaves a lot of tiny bits.
 The ‘crumbles’ coated with the graphite tend to make random marks.

 Art gums are available in various colors, from semi-transparent to brown.

-Vinyl, or ‘plastic’, rubbers are usually white.
+Vinyl, or ‘plastic’, erasers are usually white.

 Plastic erasers remove almost everything, even ink, and smear nothing – the pigment is absorbed into the discarded vinyl scraps.

-Rubber in a pencil form, which can be sharpened to a point, provides super-precise erasing.
+Eraser in a pencil form, which can be sharpened to a point, provides super-precise erasing.

-Kneaded (Putty) Rubber
+Kneaded (Putty) Erasers

 A Few Recommendations

-Have a selection of different rubbers in your toolbox and experiment with them.
+Have a selection of different erasers in your toolbox and experiment with them.
 It’s okay to modify their shape.
 I usually cut one of my rectangular erasers diagonally so that it has sharp edges.